opensafely-core/airlock/docs/how-tos/review-a-request.md

     completed), comments are not enforced.
 This is because early return is usually at the request of the researcher, to make corrections.

+!!! warning
+    After returning a request, the researcher will have to manually re-submit the request before the files can be released by an output checker, even if they have all been approved.

 ### Reject request